khornberg/bible-reading-planner/README.md

 bible-reading-planner
 =====================

-Bible reading planner generates a list of verses to read.
+Bible reading planner generates a list of verses to read each day.

 A user supplies the sequence, reading amount, and duration of the reading plan.

-Very much a work in progress...

-## Changes
+## Releases

+### 0.1.0
+Inital release.
+Download plan as a text or markdown file.

 ## TODO
-- Minimize and concat bible.math.js?
+- Minimize and concat bible.math.js
 - Fonts, colors
 	- Change primary, success, warning, info color of buttons and others
 	- Customize bootstrap (get rid of what I don't use)
 	- Google web fonts
 - Scaffolding
 	- Show create button only when data is selected
-- Export
-	- Text
+- Download
 	- PDF
 	- Markdown
+- Share
 	- Email
 	- Social?
 - Optimization